The Vegan vs. Omnivore Debate Part 4

 Digestive Anatomical Differences

-Without trying to get too "sciency" on you, there are several issues in this last part of the Debate that I would like to address.
-These include digestive anatomical differences and health.
-But first, because I may come across as biased about my own opinions of being a true omnivore and not a herbivore, I would like to say this: We humans are true omnivores.
+Without trying to get too "sciency" on you, there are several issues in this second-last part of the Debate that I would like to address.
+These include digestive anatomical differences and health between humans and true herbivores.
+First though, because I may come across as biased about the facts of being a true omnivore and not a herbivore, I would like to say this: We humans are true omnivores.
 And many vegans get up on their high-horse about that.
 I will tell you why and explain the facts in comparisons with the true herbivores that exist today.

 Stomach Anatomy

 We humans are monogastrics.
-This means that we have a simple stomach designed to break down proteins, amino acids, starch and carbohydrates more efficiently than fibrous material like grains, and other plant material.
-Vegans argue that the length of time meat is disgested in our stomachs versus vegetables and fruit, since shorter, means that our stomachs are less efficient at digesting meat.
+This means that we have a simple stomach designed to break down amino acids, starch and carbohydrates more efficiently than fibrous material found in grains and other plant material.
+Vegans argue that the length of time meat is digested in our stomachs versus vegetables and fruit--meat takes longer to digest than fruit/vegetables do--means that our stomachs are less efficient at digesting meat.
 Now let me get on my science chair for a minute here: This is false.
-Plant material containing fibre, cellulose and hemicellulose cannot be efficiently broken down by the peptides and other enzymes our stomachs secrete that makes digesting meat and carbohydrates more efficient.
-Thus this material is only acting as a "gut filler" making us feel full, but we are not really getting much nutrients out of it.
-Plant material is said to pass through more slowly than meat, but that is because of the fibre and cellulose material is preventing nutrients from being digested more quickly, as what happens if meat is digested.
-Cows have a much better time at digesting plant matter because they have microbes in their rumen that enables the break down of fiber and cellulose from tougher plant tissue than the stuff we humans eat.
-Meat does not need to be in the stomach so long because it is efficiently digested enough that it can pass through quickly, like what happens with many omnivorous and carnivorous animals.
+Plant material containing fibre, cellulose and hemi-cellulose cannot be efficiently broken down by the peptides and other enzymes our stomachs secrete that makes digesting meat and carbohydrates more efficient.
+Cows, on the other hand, are more efficient at digesting plant matter because they have multiple chambers in their stomach, and they have microbes in their rumen that enables the break down of fiber and cellulose from plant tissue that is tougher than the stuff we humans eat or are capable of eating.
+This material, for us, only acts as a "gut filler" making us feel full, yet we are not really getting much nutrition out of it.
+Plant material is said to pass through more slowly than meat.
+This is also false.
+Plant material actually passes through much faster than meat because, as mentioned before, not much nutrition can be gleaned from such foodstuffs.
+It's a different story with animal products.
+Meat is in our stomach "so long" because the stomach can efficiently digest it enough that more nutrients are gleaned from this food source than with plants.
 The same thing goes for carbohydrate and starch-type foods.
+The length of digestion in our stomach is really similar to that of other non-human omnivores and carnivores.
+Because of that, humans are not herbivores.

-Humans are not herbivores.
 Two very obvious anatomical differences between the true herbivores and us omnivorous humans exist: Ruminant stomachs like cattle, sheep and goats, and large cecums like in horses and rabbits.
 We humans have neither of these.
 We do not have a four-chambered stomach designed to efficiently digest coarse plant matter like grass, leaves, stems and twigs off of plants.
 We are monogastrics, simple-stomached animals like pigs, bears, raccoons, dogs, and cats.
-Nor do we have a huge cecum designed to digest and ferment forage like horses and rabbits are able to do.
+We do not have a huge cecum designed to digest and ferment forage like horses and rabbits have.
+(Even ruminants like cows have a functioning cecum!)
 All we have is a tiny, useless piece of flesh attached to the beginning of our large intestine called the appendix.
-And the appendix does absolutely nothing for us, except occaisonally giving us appendicitis, resulting in having it surgically removed (like we needed it in the first place!).
+And the appendix does absolutely nothing for us, except, on occasion, it gives some lucky few of us appendicitis, resulting in having it surgically removed.
+(Like we needed it in the first place!)

 Intestinal Anatomy